wbartholomay/ascii-arcade-2/README.md

 # ASCII ARCADE
 Play your favorite board games with friends, right in your terminal!
+Currently supports Tic Tac Toe and Checkers, with more to come!

 ![Tic Tac Toe Demo](./images/tictactoe-demo.gif)